Skatterbrainz/CMHealthCheck/Docs/Export-CMHealthCheckHTML.md

 ```

 ### -Theme
-CSS style theme name, or 'Custom' to specify a file (default = 'Ocean')
+CSS style theme name, or 'Custom' to specify a file (default = 'Ocean'), or use AutoConfig file

 ```yaml
 Type: String